corex/config/README.md

 > When using ServerAdapter and EnvAdapter, the key will be converted to shoutcase e.g. ACTOR_NAME.
 This makes it easy to override values in e.g. cloud environments.

-On key object, multiple methods exists to get key in various formats.
+Key object is passed to adapter and multiple methods exists to get key in various formats.
 Use `custom()` to build your own.

 ## Config